ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 intervention algorithm (for both birthweight and hemoglobin) and is intended to resolve any ambiguities that may remain in the descriptions above.
 If there are any inconsistencies between the above descriptions and the algorithm below, the algorithm in this section takes precedence.
-However, if any ambiguities or inconsistencies remain in the algorithm below, the above descriptions may help clarify the intent.
+However, some details for implementation are only provided above, and if any ambiguities or inconsistencies remain in the algorithm below, the above descriptions may help clarify the intent.

 .. code-block::

-  # Definitions
+  ## Definitions:
-  t                       := current time in years since start of simulation t_end                   := time when simulation ends, in years since start (e.g. 6 years) n_weeks                 := n weeks, measured in years (e.g. n*7/365.25) time_covered_i          := time at which simulant's household first receives iron-fortified food mother_fortified_i      := whether simulant's mother got sufficient iron fortification during pregnancy household_covered_i(t)  := whether child's household is receiving iron-fortified food at time t duration_fortified_i(t) := amount of time the child has been eating iron-fortified food birthweight_i           := simulant's birthweight after adjusting for mother's iron consumption hb_i(t)                 := simulant's hemoglobin level after adjusting for fortification
+  t                         := current time in years (t=0 is start of simulation) t_end                     := time when simulation ends, in years since start (e.g. 6 years) n_weeks                   := n weeks, measured in years (e.g. n*7/365.25)
+  time_covered_i            := time at which simulant's household first receives iron-fortified food mother_fortified_i        := whether simulant's mother got sufficient iron fortification during pregnancy household_covered_i(t)    := whether child's household is receiving iron-fortified food at time t time_since_fortified_i(t) := amount of time since child started eating iron-fortified food birthweight_i             := simulant's birthweight after adjusting for mother's iron consumption hb_i(t)                   := simulant's hemoglobin level after adjusting for fortification
     # Coverage groups are used only for stratification
   iron_coverage_group       := population subgroup indicating in which scenario (if any) the child's
                                household received iron-fortified food by the end of the simulation mother_iron_group         := population subgroup indicating in which scenario (if any) the child's mother got sufficient iron-fortification during pregnancy

-  # Population level parameters
+  ## Population level parameters:
   hb_shift                = effect size on hemoglobin (normally disributed, mean 3.0 g/L)
   bw_response             = dose-response on birthweight (normally distributed, mean 1.51 g/mg)
   baseline_coverage(t)    = iron fortification coverage at time t in baseline scenario